-The following conclusions may be made concerning the model described:
+The following conclusions may be made concerning the model described.

 - Improvements have been made to more accurately describe the effects of nitrate and nitrite salts on the hydrogen composition of gas generated from salt solution radiolysis.
 Previously unused literature data has been evaluated and used to improve the prediction of nitrate effects, prompting the recommendation of an inverse-linear fit to reported data (as opposed to the cubic fit currently employed). - The method described by Crawford and King1 for calculating the hydrogen generation rate from the radiolysis of formate and glycolate has been incorporated.
-It is an assumption of the model that the effect of organic radiolysis on hydrogen composition is strictly additive in that only H2 is released as a gaseous product. - The method described by Crawford and King1 for calculating the hydrogen generation rate from the thermolysis of glycolate has been incorporated.
-This was accomplished with the use of vapor-phase compositional data provided by Ashby.2 It was shown that the effect of glycolate thermolysis on hydrogen composition is not strictly additive due to the tendency of glycolate to form additional gases (N2, N2O, etc.) upon thermolysis.
-It was also suggested that formate thermolysis is negligible at the applicable conditions. - A bounding technique for approximating the effect of oxygen consumption by formate and glycolate has been developed and applied to the model described.
+It is an assumption of the model that the effect of organic radiolysis on hydrogen composition is strictly additive in that only H2 is released as a gaseous product. - The rate equation put forward by Woodham and Martino2 has been used to calculate the hydrogen generation rate from the thermolysis of glycolate.
+This rate equation is used with vapor-phase compositional data provided by Ashby to estimate a total gas production rate.3 It was shown that the effect of glycolate thermolysis on hydrogen composition is not strictly additive due to the tendency of glycolate to form additional gases (N2, N2O, etc.) upon thermolysis.
+It was also suggested that formate thermolysis is negligible at the applicable conditions. - The rate equation put forward by Woodham and Martino for calculating the hydrogen generation rate from non-glycolate organics in caustic waste has been adapted for use in this model.
+Due to the lack of total gas production data, a hydrogen mole fraction of gas produced by non-glycolate organics is conservatively assumed to be equal to 1. - A bounding technique for approximating the effect of oxygen consumption by thermolysis of organics and radiolysis of formate and glycolate has been developed and applied to the model described.
 The approximation determines the upper bound of oxygen consumption by comparing the rate of organic byproduct formation by organic radiolysis and thermolysis to the rate of oxygen generation by salt solution radiolysis.
-It was shown that the effect of this approximation on hydrogen composition is strictly additive due to the selective removal of O2 from the trapped gas vapor phase. - Using a sample calculation case with the same nitrate and nitrite concentrations used in a previous treatment of H{mix}, this work finds: - H_2 generation by primary radiolysis of water and salt solutions, $H{mix} = 0.141$ - \circ H2 generation by secondary radiolysis of formate and glycolate molecules in solution, H{mix} = 0.169
+It was shown that the effect of this approximation on hydrogen composition is strictly additive due to the selective removal of O_2 from the trapped gas vapor phase.